Macintosh001/EECS-3311-final-project/docs/log.md

 - Fixed the date input issue.
 - Added the meetings log files into the main
 - Added more comments to the Display.java

+# Saturday, February 11th

+## Behzad
+- Our Dev team shared the .jar file with us.

+# Sunday, February 12th

+## Behzad
+- We shared our project(.jar file) with our client team with the description.